Ontario (department store)

 Ontario Discount Department Store was a chain of discount department stores, which operated primarily in Ohio from the late 1950s into the 1980s.
 Ontario's parent company, Cook United, discontinued the use of the Ontario brand when it bought the Rink's Bargain Barn chain in 1981.
 The remaining Ontario stores were rebranded as Rink's or Cooks stores.
 Cook United closed its remaining stores in 1987.

 History

 Ontario Super Mart was a Lorain, Ohio-based retail chain that began in the 1950s selling clothing, groceries, hardware, electronics and household goods.
-By the early 1960s, Ontario operated stores in Cincinnati, Columbus and Cleveland.
 In 1964, the nine-store chain was acquired by Cook Coffee Co. of Maple Heights, Ohio, which would become Cook United Inc. Cook United would operate the chain under the name of Ontario Discount Department Stores along with Pick-n-Pay Supermarkets, Uncle Bill's Discount Department Stores, Whitehall's Discount City, and Consolidated Sales Company or CSC Stores.
 The Ontario chain expanded with stores in Missouri and growth into additional Ohio markets including Toledo.
 In 1968, Cook United acquired Clark's Department Stores in the United States from the Gamble's chain.
 Some of the Clark locations were converted to Cooks Discount Department Store.
+By the 1970s, Ontario operated stores in Cincinnati, Columbus, Cleveland and Dayton.